I took up triathlon in 2002 when I felt total apathy at work and needed to find something that I felt was missing in my life.

-I trained under various philosophies that shaped my career and beliefs on training methodology, experiencing first hand the good bad and the ugly!
-In my final years of racing I was coached by Kristian for whom I was a fantastic guinea pig!
+I trained under various philosophies that shaped my beliefs on training methodology, experiencing first hand the good, the bad and the ugly!
+In my final years of racing I was coached by my husband Kristian for whom I was a fantastic guinea pig!
 Our coach/athlete/husband/wife relationship worked surprisingly well!
 And made my success extremely rewarding for the both of us.

 My win in Busselton, Western Australia in 2007 in a record setting 9.00.55 was probably my career highlight.
-Yes missing the 9 hour barrier by a slim 55 seconds!
-But honestly at the time that was not at all on my radar.
-Winning my first Ironman was mind blowing.
-IMWA was my favourite race.
+Yes, missing the 9 hour barrier by a slim 55 seconds!
+But honestly at the time that was not at all on my radar, just winning my first Ironman was mind blowing.
+It was my favourite race.
 I raced there 6 years in a row, placing on the podium 4 times.
 I progressed on that course from a 9.40 something in 2004 and 5th place, to 9 hours and my very first and extremely rewarding win in 2007.
-IMWA made me become the athlete physically capable of winning.
-But most important it made me work constantly on my ability to believe.
+Coming back to this race year after year drove me to become an athlete capable of winning.
+But most importantly it made me work constantly on my ability to believe I could win.

 Now I’m a mum living in the mountains in Canada.
 I still love training for endurance sports, trail running, XC skiing, mountain biking and gravel riding.
 I realise now that I’m an athlete for life.

 As a coach I really enjoy helping to guide those who want to embark on the amazing journey endurance training is.
 I make sure my athletes are positively impacted by endurance sports and that it adds to their lives for the betterment of them and their families.
 It’s about chasing personal goals by improving daily habits and achieving a sustainable healthy lifestyle.
 I love coaching anyone who has an open mind and a willingness to do things differently.
 To be able to impact someone’s life positively is an amazing feeling!